The Shed Registry

 Plan for contractor transitions

-If the current contractor is not meeting the 90-day reporting requirements or the repair work is stalling, building managers should plan a contractor transition before the next permit renewal.
-The permit renewal gate — which requires both a progress report and penalty payment — means that a poorly performing contractor can create a compliance bottleneck that compounds costs.
+If the current contractor is not meeting the 90-day reporting requirements or the repair work is stalling, plan a contractor transition before the next permit renewal.
+Each renewal requires both a progress report and penalty payment.
+A poorly performing contractor can create a compliance bottleneck that compounds costs quickly.

-The quote request form connects building managers with up to three contractors for competitive bids.
+The waitlist page lets building managers request an update when contractor availability and quote matching launch in their area.
 Transitioning to a faster contractor mid-project is disruptive but may be less expensive than accruing additional months at an elevated penalty tier.

 The following scenarios illustrate how penalties accrue under different circumstances.
 All calculations use the LL48 effective date of January 26, 2026 as the penalty start date.